project-sunbird/sunbird.org-docs/developer-docs/how-to-guide/consuming _telemetrydata.md

 The level of data collected is a discrete decision of an organization or business.
 Analysis of this data offers insights into product and user behavior and usage patterns, driving business decisions and research outcomes.

-For more information for Telemetry event structure, please refer to the [Telemetry Specification](http://docs.sunbird.org/latest/developer-docs/telemetry/specification/) page.
+For more information for telemetry event structure, please refer to the [Telemetry Specification](http://docs.sunbird.org/latest/developer-docs/telemetry/specification/) page.

 ## Intended Audience